ksevindik/ksevindik.github.io/_posts/2008-10-17-configuring-web-xml-according-to-target-deployment-platform.md

+---
+layout: post
-# Configuring web.xml According to Target Deployment Platform
+title: Configuring web.xml According to Target Deployment Platform
+author: Kenan Sevindik
+---
 It is a very common requirement to configure JEE web applications according to their current runtime environment.
 In JEE, the `web.xml` file is aimed to be the configuration unit of those web applications.
 Unfortunately, it is not designed with such a requirement in mind.